The Monster (song): Background and production

+Composition

+The song runs for 4 minutes and 10 seconds and is set in the key of C-sharp minor in common time, with a chord progression of C#m-B-A, and a tempo of 110 beats per minute.
+Vocals span from C#4-D#6.

 Critical reception

 The song was generally well received by critics.
 Writing for the IBTimes, Tarun Mazumdar reacted positively to it, praising its "memorable lines" and Rihanna's "soulful" vocals and rating it 3.5 out of 5.
 Amy Sciaretto of PopCrush gave it the same rating and noted that "it's not nearly as powerful or affective as the previous partnership, but it's not supposed to be."
 Allan Raible of ABC News also enjoyed the song, calling it "a career highlight" and a "personal rhyme about his history."
 About.com's Bill Lamb had similar thoughts, opining that Eminem's introspection "lends the song engaging power" while also praising Rihanna's vocals.
 Idolator's Mike Wass noted that while it did not meet the standard of the duo's previous collaboration, the song was still "undeniably catchy and hook-filled enough for top 40 radio success."
 Keith Murphy of Vibe praised the lyrical content of the song but otherwise found the single lackluster.
 Jim Farber of The New York Daily News found it inferior to Eminem's previous single, "Rap God" and too similar to "Love the Way You Lie", but appreciated that "at least Em gets off some good lines in the new song."
 XXL positioned it at number 19 on their list of the best songs of 2013.
 Atlanta Black Star described the song as sounding "like an old school rap song as it blends genres with Eminem's rap vocals, rock guitars, and Rihanna's pop-style singing of the chorus."